Okomfo Anokye: Founding of the Ashanti Empire

 When Osei Kofi Tutu I succeeded to the throne of the Kumaseman State between c.1680 and c.1695 (exact year unknown; although he was definitely Kumasehene by 1695) to the leadership of the small group of Akan forest states around the city of Kumasi, which were already grouped in a loose military alliance, Anokye was his adviser and chief priest.
-Tutu and Anokye, who must be considered together, carried out the expansionist policy of their predecessors, defeating two powerful enemies, the Akan Doma to the northwest and the Denkyera empire to the south.
+Tutu and Anokye, who must be considered together, carried out the expansionist policy of their predecessors, defeating two powerful enemies, the Akan Domaa to the northwest and the Denkyera empire to the south.

 The Ashanti conquered large parts of Ghana during the 17th century by overthrowing their powerful overlords, the Denkyira.
 Okomfo Anokye was essentially a cleric who served to rally the people to the cause of his friend the king.
 Anokye is also said to have placed a dagger in the middle of the Ashanti region, which the Europeans have not been able to take out with any type of technology for over 500 years.

+Miracles of Okomfo Anokye

+Okomfo Anokye is said to have commanded down a golden stool named "Sika Dwa Kofi" from the sky during a durbar in the Ashanti empire, This stool is said to have fallen on the then King of the Ashante Osei Tutu I.

+It is believed he planted an Unremovable sword in the grounds in Kumasi where to this day none has been able to remove it, this sword is located in the Komfo Anokye teaching hospital.